ministryofjustice/justice-gov-uk/.github/pages/editing/content-quality.md

 - how to add a header section to a table
 - how to remove a table column or row

+### Link text uses raw URLs

+This issue occurs when a hyperlink displays the full URL as its visible text.
+While this may be visually understandable to sighted users familiar with web addresses, it can create unnecessary cognitive load for users relying on screen readers.
+Long URLs are often read out character-by-character or as an unintelligible string, offering little context about the link’s destination.

+This practice also affects users with cognitive impairments, who benefit from clear and descriptive link text that communicates purpose without requiring additional interpretation.

+---

+On the Pages admin screen, the issue will be displayed as "There is 1 link with a URL for the text".

+---

+Replace raw URLs used as visible link text with descriptive phrases that clearly indicate the link’s purpose or destination.
+This improves accessibility and usability for all users, especially those using assistive technologies.

+Avoid vague phrases like "click here" or "read more".
+Instead, use meaningful link text that provides context.

+e.g. replace the link text "https://demo.justice.gov.uk/courts/procedure-rules/civil/rules/part04" with "Civil Procedure Rules Part 4".

 ### Table without header section

 This issue occurs when a table is created without a header section.
 A header section is required for accessibility reasons, as it helps screen readers understand the structure of the table.